Galactic Dust Extinction Service

-Computes the foreground (Milky Way) extinction for a line of sight and/or region of the sky, returning the corresponding 100 um intensity, reddening maps, statistics and Galactic extinction.
+Gives the foreground (Milky Way) reddening for a line of sight, returning a reddening map, the corresponding 100 micron intensity, dust temperature, statistics, and Galactic extinctions using two methods.

-All Sky view of the IRAS 100 um imaging data, representing a MONTAGE-generated combination of the individual images created by Schlegel, Finkbeiner & Davis (1998).
-The Galactic aitoff projection is shown with a false color stretch (blue is low intensity, red/white is high intensity).
+All-sky view of the IRAS 100 micron imaging data, representing a MONTAGE-generated combination of the individual images created by Schlegel, Finkbeiner & Davis (1998).
+The Galactic Aitoff projection is shown in false color (blue is low intensity, red/white is high intensity).

 Background

 D.J.
 Schlegel, D.P.
 Finkbeiner, & M. Davis (1998, ApJ, 500, 525) combined the strengths of IRAS and COBE/DIRBE to create a relatively high resolution (~few arc-minute) 100-micron intensity map of the sky that is free of striping and accurately recalibrated to the absolute photometry of COBE/DIRBE.
-The maps can be used, in conjunction with a spectral template for the background, to derive the dust temperature & opacity, and hence, extinction, along the line of sight (assuming a standard reddening law).
-These Schlegel et al. maps have proven to be one of the most popular and valuable products used by astronomers.
+The maps can be used, in conjunction with a spectral template for the background, to derive the dust temperature & opacity, and hence, extinction, along the line of sight (assuming a standard extinction law).
+These Schlegel et al. maps have proven to be a popular product for astronomers, though users of this service should read the cautionary Notes below.

 Technical Summary